ahl27/ExoLabel-release/README.md

 exolabel [input edgelist files] [-adhiIlosStuV]
 ```

 `[input edgelist files]` is a set of files to analyze.
 This can be one or more files, including a wildcard expansion (e.g., `./folder/*.tsv`).
 Each file is expected to contain a set of lines, where each individual line denotes a single edge in the network.
+Input files can be either uncompressed or gz-compressed.

 The default parameterization expects input files to be tab-separated values.
 Each line is expected to contain three values, corresponding to the start vertex, end vertex, and edge weight (e.g., `abc def 0.45`).
 Each edge is treated as an undirected edge.